EventStore/documentation/docs/clients/dotnet/5.0/embedded/README.md

 ## Connecting to an embedded node

-You can connect to an embedded Event Store node with the `EmbeddedEventStoreConnection` class.
+You can connect to an embedded EventStoreDB node with the `EmbeddedEventStoreConnection` class.
 Calling `EmbeddedEventStoreConnection.Create(ClusterVNode)` returns an `IEventStoreConnection` configured to connect to your embedded node.
 From there you can use the connection as normal in the .NET Client.

 ```csharp
 using var embeddedConn = EmbeddedEventStoreConnection.Create(node);